apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 *'format'* is a format specifier enclosed in single quotation marks that sets a pattern for the output formatting.
 Use this option only when the expression is a character string, not a UNIX epoch timestamp.

 ### TO_DATE Usage Notes
-Specify a format using patterns defined in [Java DateTimeFormat class](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html).
+Specify a format using patterns defined in [Joda DateTimeFormat class](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html).
 The TO_TIMESTAMP function takes a Unix epoch timestamp.
 The TO_DATE function takes a UNIX epoch timestamp in milliseconds.

 To compare dates in the WHERE clause, use TO_DATE on the value in the date column and in the comparison value.
 For example: